OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Variability Condition

-A variability condition is a variability expression that returns a boolean.
+A variability condition is a variability expression that returns a Boolean.
 Allowed operators and functions are listed below.
 For example, the following condition evaluates to true if the variability input `mode` equals `prod`.